 The Venu 2 Plus is the first Venu smartwatch to make and receive phone calls and control your phone’s assistant.
 This is actually the feature I was most excited to test because I use Google Assistant often throughout the day.
 Also, especially since picking up the Apple Watch SE, I’ve gotten very used to leaving my phone at my desk as I move around the house and take calls on my watch.

 Using the assistant is similar to most other smartwatches, with the exception of being able to wake them up with a command word.
 On the Venu 2 Plus, you need to press and hold the center button for several seconds for it to connect.
 It’s a little slower than I’d like (about three seconds), but it’s not terrible by any measure.
-Verbal responses play back through the watch, as you’d expect when accessing Google Assistant through a watch or headphones.
-Overall, it’s a seamless experience.
+Verbal responses play back through the watch, as you’d expect when accessing

 The one thing I enjoyed most about the watch is absolute rock-solid connectivity.
 As mentioned, I wore both the Apple Watch SE and Garmin Venu 2 Plus at the same time, and both watches rang for notifications at the same time, every single time.
 I’ve come to expect that kind of connectivity from the Apple Watch.
 Apple is Apple, after all.
 But on so many smartwatches and fitness trackers, frequent disconnects can be problematic.
 This even happens when wearing a Samsung smartwatch with a Samsung phone.
 But the Garmin stayed connected all the time, even if my phone was a house away.